tianxu07/Local-Controller-for-Chihiros-Devices/README.md

 - Commander X
 - X300

-Some device families have separate newer and legacy protocol profiles internally.
+Some device families have separate legacy and newer protocol profiles internally.

+### WRGB II scope

+The upstream-derived WRGB II support in v1.4.0 applies to the regular WRGB II profiles implemented by this project.

+The following variants are **not supported** by the v1.4.0 upstream-derived path:

+- WRGB II Pro
+- WRGB II Slim
+- Universal WRGB

+### WRGB VIVID III

-WRGB VIVID III support also includes:
+WRGB VIVID III support includes:

 - Manual light control
 - Integrated fan control